 According to soil testing done by Cornell University, there are about 30 acres of good farmland.
-This land has been organically farmed in the past.
-We are interested in growing crops and warmly welcome anyone else who wants to farm.
+This land has been organically farmed in the past, and one of our members has again started up a farm on this land.
+We are interested in growing crops and warmly welcome anyone else who wants to grow more food.
 For now we garden close to our homes.

 What have the humans added to the White Hawk land so far?

 - A play area, fire pit with picnic table and community garden in the inner circle

 - Coppice grove

 - Backyard gardens, rainwater collection, hoop house

 - Pastured land for turkeys, heritage pigs, sheep and rabbits (none of these beings currently call White Hawk home, but maybe they will again someday!)

 - One acre of hazelnut trees